hirbod/react-native-volume-manager/README.md

 For React Native >= 0.60, manual linking is not required with Autolinking.

 > Note: This library is incompatible with Expo Go.
-To use it, you can install a custom development client as recommended in 2022.
+To use it, you can install a custom development client as recommended in 2023.

+## Simulators / Emulators

+- iOS: This package only runs on a real device, and the events are not triggered on the simulator.
+However, you can hide the native UI inside the Simulator.
+- Android: It runs on both a real device (API level 21+) and the emulator (API level 33+).

 ## Usage